actions-marketplace-validations/Guzzler_file-changelog-issue-action/README.md

 # GitHub Action PR Changelog Add

-A GitHub Action for adding the files changed for every PR when the PR is made as a reply to the top comment so it can be added easily.
+A GitHub Action for adding the files changed for every PR when the PR is made by creating an issue.

 ## Usage